-Did you know that building owners in Wellington, Marlborough and Hurunui have just one year to secure all street-facing unreinforced masonry (URM) parapets and facades?
-Given the current squeeze on resources, a 12 month turn-around is a big ask – the wait time at some scaffolding companies is up to 9 months right now…
+Did you know that building owners in Wellington, Marlborough and Hurunui until 2018 to secure all street-facing unreinforced masonry (URM) parapets and facades?
+Given the squeeze on resources at the time, a 12 month turn-around is a big ask – the wait time at some scaffolding companies is up to 9 months right now…

-NOTE: A new Building Act Amendment is about to come in which would have required this work be done within about 7-17 years across the whole country anyway.
+NOTE: A new Building Act Amendment, which would have required this work be done within about 7-17 years across the whole country anyway.

 Lower Hutt Council have sent letters out (Section 124 Notices) to all the affected properties that they are aware of.
 According to Wellington Council, building owners in Wellington should have received letters in early April.